 I have filed a consumer complaint (also known as a “request for insurance assistance”) in Florida in all of the above situations.
 The insurance company became more reasonable in handling the claim in most, if not all, of the above situations.

-Do Insurance Companies Take Your Case More Seriously If You File a Consumer Complaint?
+Do Insurance Companies Take Your Case More Seriously If You File a Complaint?

 The good news is that filing a consumer complaint may result in the insurance company (or TPA) taking your injury claim much more seriously.

-I spoke to a State Farm adjuster, in a case that I settled with them for $125,000, and he told me that he only gets about 1 consumer complaint for every 250 to 500 cases that he handles, and possibly less often than that.
+I settled a car accident case with State Farm for over $125,000.
+That State Farm uninsured motorist adjuster told me that he only gets about 1 consumer complaint for every 250 to 500 cases (or possibly less) that he handles.

 Getting the Claims Manager to Look at Your Claim May Be Good